Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: Introduction

-In this paper we derive maximum likelihood estimators (MLE) and quasi maximum likelihood estimators (QMLE) for the drift parameters $(a_-,a_+,b_-,b_+)$, both from continuous and discrete time observations.
-Let $N$ be the number of equally spaced observations and $T_N$ the time horizon.
-In the ergodic case, if $T_N\to \infty$ and $T_N^2/N \to 0$ as $N\to \infty$, we prove a central limit theorem (CLT) giving convergence of the estimators with speed $\sqrt{T_N}$ to the real parameters (see~Theorem~\ref{th:joint:CLT} below).
-To the best of our knowledge, this is the first result of this kind for TDs (SDEs with discontinuous coefficients).
-The discontinuity in the coefficients makes the passage from discrete to continuous time observations difficult.
-Indeed, a precise quantitative control of the error {requires us} to work with the local time of the diffusion at the threshold. \\ We also prove, for fixed time horizon, that the discrete (Q)MLE based on $N$ observations converges in high frequency to the continuous (Q)MLE, with speed $N^{1/4}$ (see Theorem~\ref{th:disc} below).
-This slow convergence of the discrete (Q)MLE to the continuous (Q)MLE follows form the slow convergence, with speed $N^{1/4}$, of the discretization of the local time.
-Based on these results we provide a {heuristic} test to decide whether a threshold is present in the dynamics.
+In this paper {we discuss the asymptotic behavior} of maximum likelihood estimators (MLE) and quasi-maximum likelihood estimators (QMLE) for the drift parameters $(a_-,a_+,b_-,b_+)$, both from continuous and discrete time observations.
+Let $N$ be the number of observations, $T_N$ the time horizon and $\Delta_{N}$ the largest interval between two consecutive observations.
+In the ergodic case, if $T_N\to \infty$ and $T_N \Delta_{N} \to 0$ as $N\to \infty$, we prove a central limit theorem (CLT) giving the convergence of the estimators with speed $\sqrt{T_N}$ to the real parameters, {i.e.~asymptotic normality} (see~Theorem~\ref{th:joint:CLT} below).
+To the best of our knowledge, this is the first result of this kind for TDs (SDEs with discontinuous {-drift and diffusion-} coefficients). \\ The discontinuity in the coefficients makes it difficult to pass from discrete to continuous time observations.
+Indeed, a precise analysis of the error hinges on the behavior of certain discretizations of the local time of the diffusion at the threshold. {We also prove, for fixed time horizon, that the discrete (Q)MLE based on $N$ equally spaced observations converges in high frequency to the continuous (Q)MLE, with speed $N^{1/4}$ (see Theorem~\ref{th:disc} below).
+This slow convergence of the discrete (Q)MLE to the continuous (Q)MLE follows from the slow convergence, with speed $N^{1/4}$, of the discretization of the local time. } \\ Based on these results we provide a test to decide whether a threshold is present in the dynamics.
 Finally we use these tools to analyze short term US interest rates.

+\paragraph{Literature review.} \cite{su2015,su2017} study the asymptotic behavior of the continuous time QMLE of a TD with drift as in \eqref{SETvas} and piecewise regular diffusivity.
+In particular, they construct a hypothesis test to decide whether the drift is affine or piecewise affine.